 Placing orders through the Exchange API can be done without having an account.
-In accordance with current Swiss regulations, a non-identified user is able to buy or sell the equivalent of a maximum of 5,000 CHF worth of cryptocurrency annually.
-This holds true only for currency exchange operations, that is where the destination of the the exchanged funds are in control of the same user that placed the order.
-In order to sell and buy more than 5,000 CHF a year or to send funds to another person, the user will have to create an account and become a KYC verified customer with us in my.bity.com.
+In accordance with current Swiss regulations, a non-identified user is able to buy or sell the equivalent of a maximum of 1,000 CHF daily and 100,000 CHF annually.
+This holds true only for currency exchange operations, that is where the destination of the exchanged funds are in control of the same user that placed the order.
+In order to sell and buy more than 1,000 CHF daily or 100,000 CHF yearly or to send funds to another person, the user will have to create an account and become a KYC verified customer with us in my.bity.com.

 More specifically, a non-KYC verified user can perform the following:

 |From||To||Limit||Currency exchange||Money transfer|

 These quotas are upheld by limiting the amount that a transacting object may exchange.
 This is done by keeping track of the volume received from and transferred to each cryptocurrency address and fiat bank account.
 The Exchange API won’t allow placing orders that would make the annual transacted volume of the involved accounts go beyond their quota.
 Note that the Exchange API will reject placing crypto-to-fiat orders whose IBAN destination is from a high-risk country.

 Currency exchange restrictions are guaranteed in fiat-to-crypto thanks to a wallet ownership proof we require at the time of placing the order.
 This wallet ownership proof can be produced by signing a message with the private key associated with the address that will receive the exchanged funds.

 Upon successfully placing an order, the API will respond with an identifier associated with that order.
 The user will then be able to check the order’s status at any given time using the provided identifier at the order status page (https://go.bity.com/order-status).